theBulmad/docker/README.md

 `docker start -ai [containerName]` - starts container with interactive shell

+`docker container exec -it [containerName] [command e.g. bash]` - runs an additional process on top of the existing process, exit kills the additional process

 `docker stop [containerID/imageName]` - stops container that is running on specified name or containerID (on linux if process is running on commandline ctrl+c works)

 `docker run --publish(or -p) 8888:80 --detach(or -d) --name [Name] [imageName]` - runs container in the background, --name allows you to add a unique name for the container